 It took a lot of trial and error but I eventually discovered that mindfulness, especially in busy children, does not need to look like that.
 Instead it’s about an internal state of peace and awareness.
 Armed with this information I started trying new techniques.
 Every day we spend a few moments on mindfulness activities.
 Yes, I said moments.
 Most of these activities take less than two minutes.
 But the benefits are huge.

 Here is our 12 favourite ways to find moments of mindfulness with busy kids of all ages.
-Affiliate links have been provided for your convenience on some of the items.

 1) Cloud watching is a wonderful activity and getting out into nature is an excellent way to become more mindful.
 Head out on a day when the sky is filled with fluffy clouds.
 Put down a blanket if the grass will be too much for your sensory kid, or just get down on the grass.
 If your child is OK with the grass, talk about how it feels as you run your fingers across it.
 Then study the sky and encourage the kids to talk about what shapes they see.
 Closing your eyes and taking about what your child can smell, is also a great addition to this activity.
 You can present them with grass, clover, flowers, pine cones, whatever you can find in nature.
 See if they can guess what they are smelling.